Is a Business Degree Useful? Will it Help You Get a Job?

 Project planning and execution: A business education provides students with the opportunity to develop and hone their project planning and execution skills.
 Business coursework gives students the opportunity to learn how to plan, design and carry out a project from start to finish; a highly applicable skill for business careers.
 They must learn how to define objectives and outcomes, as well as work within budgetary and timeline restrictions.
 Business students learn to adapt to changing project requirements, and constantly monitor a project's progress.

 Business Graduate Salary: How Much Do Business Graduates Make?

-• The industry in which they work
+• The industry in which you find work

-• The region in which they work
+• The region in which you work

 Business Graduate Salary United States: In the United States, bachelor of commerce graduates earn an average of $55,844 USD in their first year out of school, according to the United States Bureau of Labor Statistics.
 (1)

 Business Graduate Salary Canada: Unfortunately there is only salary information for business graduates for the province of Ontario, not for the rest of Canada.
 In Ontario, bachelor of commerce graduates typically earn an average of $52,276 CAD in their first year in the work force, according to MacLeans' Magazine online.
 (2)

 (1) Itkin, Dina.
 “Career beginnings for business majors” United States Bureau of Labor Statistics.
 Winter 2008-2009.